Alice Eastwood: California Academy of Sciences

-Eastwood is credited with publishing over 310 articles during her career.
+Eastwood published over 310 scientific articles during her career.
 She served as editor of the biological journal Zoe and as an assistant editor for Erythea before the 1906 earthquake, and founded a journal, Leaflets of Western Botany (1932–1966), with John Thomas Howell.
 Eastwood was director of the San Francisco Botanical Club for several years throughout the 1890s.
 In 1929, she helped to form the American Fuchsia Society.
+She also served as an advisor for Mary Elizabeth Parsons' comprehensive book The Wild Flowers of California: Their Names, Haunts, and Habits.

 Her main botanical interests were western U.S. Liliaceae and the genera Lupinus, Arctostaphylos and Castilleja.